 The Communication & Rhetoric minor at CSU-Pueblo is designed for students interested in developing effective written and verbal communication skills.
 It provides a course of study that emphasizes both a theoretical understanding and practical application of communication that prepares students technically, professionally, and personally to successfully navigate a variety of challenges.
-The minor promotes an understanding of interpersonal, organizational, rhetorical, and intercultural communication.

 The Communication & Rhetoric minor consists of 18 credits, comprised of required and elective courses.
 Six credits must be earned at the 300-400 level.
-Acceptance of transfer courses is contingent upon approval by the faculty program coordinator.
+Acceptance of transfer courses is contingent upon approval of the program director.
 No more than three credits of an independent study can count toward the minor.
-All students must complete the 18 credits with a grade of C or better in all classes.
+All students must complete the 18 credits with a grade of C or better in all required and elective courses.